puppetlabs-toy-chest/wash/docs/_tutorials/02_find/meta-primary.md

         {% include exercise_answer.html answer="<code>-meta '.mounts[?]' '.name' wash_tutorial_redis -a '.type' volume</code>" %}

 2. This exercise is broken up into several parts.
 Each part will ask you to find entries that satisfy a specific set of criteria.
 Your job is to provide the appropriate `find` invocation that accomplishes the given task.
 For example, a valid answer for "Find all EC2 instances with the `project` tag in a given profile" would be `find aws/<profile> -k '*ec2*instance' -meta '.tags[?]' '.key' project`.
-Hint: The `meta` attribute should contain what you need.
+Hint: The partial metadata should contain what you need.

    **Note:** Even if you're not using a given plugin, we recommend that you take a look at these answers to see the full extent of the `meta` primary's power.